sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### IV.
 How to identify a high issue:

 1. Definite loss of funds without (extensive) limitations of external conditions.
+Extensive limitations cannot be controlled by the attacker.
 2. Inflicts serious non-material losses (doesn't include contract simply not working).

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
-The losses must exceed small, finite amount of funds, and any amount relevant based on the precision or significance of the loss.
+The losses must exceed 0.01% and any amount relevant based on the precision or significance of the loss.
 2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.

 ### VI.
 Requirements: